-Another reminder: I am available if you want a human to grade / give feedback on your essays.
-Just get in touch with me if you're interested.
-In my experience, this is the one part of the test that students tend to under-prepare for.
+In my experience, the GRE's analytical writing assessment is the one part of the test that students tend to under-prepare for.
 No matter how you prepare for the essays, make sure that you at least write a few of each type before you actually take the real GRE.

 Final Issue Essay Thoughts